 The main entrance takes one into an open hallway, off which the ground floor accommodation flows organically.
 To the left is the super-modern kitchen, featuring sleek white cabinetry and a black marble island.
 To the right is the first bedroom, a double with an in-room shower and WC next door.

 Straight on, through a wide archway, is a bright communal space hosting a dining table to one side and a sofa, a few easy chairs and a modern log burner to the other.
 A wide, arched floor-to-ceiling window and a glass door bring in the light and provide access to the courtyard garden and pool area.

 A staircase leads up from the communal area to the first floor landing, off which one may access a terrace with steps leading down to the pool, and the remaining two bedrooms:

 • a spacious double with garden views, a stylish in-room bathtub and an en-suite shower room behind smoked glass sliding doors.
-This room is separated from the landing by a fitted wardrobe divider that is open at the top.
+This room is separated from the landing by a fitted wardrobe divider that is open at the top, with air condition.

 • a double-twin with sitting area and a central en-suite shower room, around which the space circulates.

 Outside: al fresco life at Cas Padri Pons take place in the secluded walled courtyard, which is accessed from the living and dining area and, via steps, from the first floor terrace.
 Here there is a stone-flagged terrace furnished for sitting and dining, and a covered area with a large built-in barbecue, a sink and the original feeding troughs, which hark back to the property’s former life.

 A couple of steps take you up to a central solarium which is flanked on one side by a temptingly slender pool and on the other by a planted garden.